discord-tickets/docs/docs/using-mysql.md

 !!! danger "WARNING"

-	For be sure too don't have Sequelize error on bot startup use the 'utf8_unicode_ci' collation for your database.
+	For be sure to don't have Sequelize error on bot startup use the 'utf8_unicode_ci' collation for your database.

 ## Edit `.env`